amirrocker/OperationComposeDesktop/README.md

 # OperationComposeDesktop
-A look into the desktop verision of compse.
+A look into the desktop version of compse.